Hungry Happenings

 Decorate for a Zombie Party

-We added tables covered in blood splattered tablecloths to our living room so our guests could sit and enjoy all their tasty morsels.
+We added tables covered in blood-splattered tablecloths to our living room so our guests could sit and enjoy all their tasty morsels.
+To make the tablecloths, we used cheap white sheets, tore holes in them, and splattered them with fake blood.

 Wall of zombie portraits.